 Coping with Mobile-Enabled Workflows

 Modern workforce management software commonly embraces mobile devices for practical reasons.
-This makes it particularly well-suited to taking charge of on-the-go or distributed staff.
-Some apps even include tools specifically designed for mobile workforce management, or MWM, which reveals information on what workers are doing and connects them with available workloads.
+This makes it particularly well-suited to taking charge of an on-the-go, distributed or global workforce.
+Some apps even include tools specifically designed for mobile workforce management software, or MWM, which reveals information on what workers are doing and connects them with available workloads.